Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Conclusion

 \section{Conclusion}

 In this work, we presented a novel neural network architecture, dubbed PCNN, with an application to building zone temperature modeling.
 By treating some input variables separately from the main NN in a physics-informed module, PCNNs include prior knowledge in their structure.
 They are hence able to capture parts of the underlying physics while leveraging the accuracy of NNs to attain significant performance improvement over classical physics-based models without any engineering overhead.

-A key aspect of PCNNs is that they are formally proven to be physically consistent with respect to control inputs and exogenous temperatures over the entire prediction horizon.
-Thus, they represent a credible option to counter the usual generalization issue of NNs when modeling physical systems.
-This was confirmed by our experiments on the case study bedroom, which showed that PCNNs generally obtain better results than classical LSTMs over the validation data, even when they are performing worse during the training phase, strongly indicating that they do not suffer from generalization issues as much as classical frameworks.
+A key \rText{aspect}\nText{advantage} of PCNNs \nText{over existing NN-based thermal models }is that \nText{we could formally prove that their temperature predictions remain}\rText{they are formally proven to be} physically consistent with respect to \nText{any} control inputs and exogenous temperatures \nText{and} over the entire prediction horizon. \nText{Furthermore, grounding PCNNs in the underlying physics allowed us to mitigate the usual generalization issue of classical NN frameworks.} \rText{Thus, they represent a credible option to counter the usual generalization issue of NNs when modeling physical systems.}

+\rText{This was}\nText{These results were} confirmed by our experiments on \nText{a bedroom temperature modeling case study}\rText{the case study bedroom}, \rText{which showed that PCNNs generally obtain}\nText{in which PCNNs generally obtained} better results than classical LSTMs over the validation data, even when they \rText{are}\nText{were} performing worse during the training phase, strongly indicating that they do not suffer from generalization issues as much as classical frameworks. \nText{Additionally, PCNNs clearly outperformed the RC model baseline while following the underlying physical laws, reducing the error by more than $40\%$ at the end of the $3$-day long prediction horizon.}

 Since PCNNs are solely based on data and do not require any engineering, they are very flexible and easy to use.
 This makes them interesting for different applications in the field of building modeling and beyond.
 To complete the analysis of their potential, it would be of interest to assess the sensitivity of PCNNs with respect to the key parameters of the physics-informed module, which should have links with physical quantities, and the amount of data required to attain satisfactory performance.
 In future work, we plan to focus our research on extending the current architecture to the multi-zone setting and use PCNNs in various control schemes to learn intelligent temperature controllers.